 An in-depth training course in clinical research, called the clinical research curriculum, is offered by UT Houston.
-This is an extensive 2 year research training program designed specifically for the fellow or junior faculty.
+This is an extensive two-year research training program designed specifically for the fellow or junior faculty.
 For those interested in developing an academic career in clinical research, UT Houston also sponsors a Master’s in Clinical Research.
-Fellows must complete the first year of the clinical research curriculum and then apply for the Master’s Program which will be an additional 2 years of study.
+Fellows must complete the first year of the clinical research curriculum and then apply for the master’s program which will be an additional two years of study.

 The Pediatric Hematology-Oncology Fellowship Program is an ACGME accredited program and is under the governance of the Graduate Medical Education committees of both MD Anderson Cancer Center and the University of Texas Health Science Center of Houston.
 In keeping with ACGME requirements, the fellowship program has a Clinical Competency Committee which meets twice a year and reviews multidisciplinary evaluations of the trainees using the Milestones evaluation tool.
 The program also has a Program Evaluation Committee which meets twice a year to review program evaluations, the resident survey, the faculty survey, and develop program improvements.

-- The program has averaged 75 applicants per year for the past 3 years
+- The program has averaged 75 applicants per year for the past three years

 - Past graduates include faculty at the following academic institutions: